chrisnharvey/appimager/README.md

 ## Usage

 Once you have compiled the runtime binary, you can then start using AppImager.
+Most of the AppImager commands are based around your current working directory (we call this the environment).
+Your working directroy should be the directory which contains your AppImage.yml file.

 ### setup